 SPINAL INSTABILITY

-Spinal instability refers to a condition in which the spine is unable to maintain its normal alignment or motion.
+Spinal instability refers to a condition in which the spine cannot maintain its normal alignment or motion.
 This leads to pain and disability.
 This can occur due to a variety of causes, including trauma, degenerative conditions, and congenital disorders.
 Treatment options may include physical therapy, medication, and surgery, depending on the underlying cause and the severity of the instability.

 If your child needs surgery or casting, our Fracture Care Clinic opens every day and you do not need an appointment.
 Surgery rooms get scheduled every morning, so your child receives the care and attention they need right away.